Padre101/cs1c-prep/notes/Review.md

 # Base Class specifier and Inheritance

 ## This is used to create a derived class from a base class through inheritance.
-Inheritance is achieved using base class specifier
+Inheritance is achieved using a base class specifier

 This means it indicates that one class (the derived class) is inheriting attributes and behaviors(methods) from another class (the base class).

 ## syntax

-access specifier can be public, private, or protected
+the access specifier part in the syntax can be public, private, or protected

 ```c++
  class DerivedName : access-specifier Basename  //This means DerivedName is a derived class, that inherits from the base class
 ```

+## Access Specifier part in Inheritance/base class specifier syntax

+When inheriting from a base class, the access specifier determines how the base class's members(attributes and methods) will be accessible in the derived class:

+### 1. public inheritance:

+**public** members of the base class become **public members** of the derived class.
+**protected** members of the base class become **protected members** of the derived class.
+**private** members of the base class are not accessible directly from the derived class, but they are still inherited.

+### 2. protected inheritance:

+**public** members of the base class become **protected members** of the derived class.
+**protected** members of the base class remain **protected** in the derived class.
+**private** members of the base class are not accessible directly from the derived class, but they are still inherited.

+### 3. private inheritance:

+Both **public and protected** members of the base class become **private members** of the derived class. private members of the base class are not accessible from the derived class, but they are still inherited.

+In most cases, like in HW6A, public inheritance is used because it represents an "is-a" relationship between the base and derived class.
+For example, a Circle is a Shape.

 ## Base Class Specifier vs Scope Resolution Operator
 The scope resolution operator (::) is used when you are implementing/accessing a **class member**(not a class), outside of its class declaration(somewhere else from where you defined it).
 For example, if you define a class in a header file, but implement its methods in a respective .cpp file